 Missing

-Assignments: *** Tests/Projects/Assignments - The student must complete any assignment within five (5) days of the students return to class.
-After five days the student will receive a zero.
+Assignments: *** Tests/Projects/Assignments - The student must complete any assignment within five (5) days of the student’s return to class.
+After five days, the student will receive a zero.

 If you do not turn in your assignment(s) on the day it is due, you get one day to turn in your assignment(s) late for ½ credit.